monikase/AI_Ethics/Fairness_Implementation_Playbook/4_RCG.md

  3. Evidence Graph Service (neo4j)
 ```

-Each significant event is emitted to an event broker and persisted across multiple evidence stores to support integrity, monitoring, and traceability without relying on a single system.
+Each significant event is emitted to an event broker, ensuring ordered, durable capture of all decision‑relevant events before persistence across multiple evidence stores to support integrity, monitoring, and traceability without relying on a single system.

 ### 5.2 Evidence Storage Layers